-2. Amended and Restated: Certificate of Formation and Company Agreement a) Amended and Restated Company Agreement The Reorganized Debtor will be governed by an Amended and Restated Company Agreement that complies with Section 1123 (a)(6) of the Code.
-The Amended and Restated Company Agreement is attached as Plan Exhibit 4.06.

-b) Amended and Restated Certificate of Formation and Change of Name of Reorganized Debtor.
-The Reorganized Debtor will be file an Amended and Restated Certificate of Formation and Change of Name of the Reorganized Debtor to Greater Texas Beef, LLC and to the extent necessary to assure that the Certificate of Formation complies with Section 1123 (a)(6) of the Code.
+2. Amended and Restated: Certificate of Formation and Company Agreement a) Amended and Restated Company Agreement The Reorganized Debtor will be governed by an Amended and Restated Company Agreement that complies with Section 1123 b) Amended and Restated Certificate of Formation and Change of Name of Reorganized Debtor.
+The Reorganized Debtor will be file an Amended and Restated Certificate of Formation and Change of Name of the Reorganized Debtor to Texas Packing House, LLC and to the extent necessary to assure that the Certificate of Formation complies with Section 1123 (a)(6) of the Code.
 The Amended and Restated Certificate of Formation and Change of Name of Reorganized Debtor is attached as Plan Exhibit 4.07.